Highland dance: Highland games and competitions

 At Highland games, the Highland dances were at first danced only by men.
 Women would take part in social dances, and girls did learn solo dances as part of their general dance classes.
 In fact, dancing masters would often encourage their most promising students (male or female) to perform solo dances at their end-of-term 'assemblies'.

 In the late 19th century a young woman named Jenny Douglas (the name of Lorna Mitchell is also suggested) decided to enter a Highland dance competition.
 As this was not expressly forbidden, she was allowed to enter.
-Since then the number of females participating in the sport has increased until today in excess of 95% of all dancers are female.
-There have been several female World Champions crowned at the Cowal Highland Gathering since they began organising the competition in 1948.
+Since then the number of females participating in the sport has increased until today where almost all dancers are female.
+There have been numerous female World Champions crowned at the Cowal Highland Gathering since they began organising the competition in 1948.
 The first international competitor to win the Adult World Championship was Flora Stuart Grubb of Australia (1960) with Hugh Bigney being the first American to win the title in 1973.
 Indeed, the first three Adult World Championships were won by ladies: May Falconer, Motherwell (1948), Margaret Samson, Stirling (1949 and 1950).
 This feminisation of folk arts is a common pattern in the process of their 'gentrification', especially after they no longer serve a functional role in a male-centred, warrior culture.
 Males are still well represented at the world championships.

 Highland dancing competitions may be held solely or as part of larger events.
 The small annual Scottish Glen Isla competition is almost inconspicuous on the roadside, and is beside piping events and some heavy game events.
 Canada's Glengarry Highland Games on the other hand is one of the largest dancing and piping events on the North American calendar.
 Many of Australia's competitions are held indoors as a solo activity, while Canadian and Scottish competitions are associated with Highland games with a nearby hall available in case of inclement weather.
+Competitions can also be held without being associated with a Highland games, usually in a local hall or sports centre.
+Similarly, Championships where set steps must be danced are often held inside sports centres across Scotland due to the space needed for the number of dancer.